-Unsatisfied with his career and hoping to pursue art, Engonopoulos enrolled in the Athens School of Fine Arts in 1932, which was a vibrant period for the school, when many great Greek artists were studying and teaching there.
+Unsatisfied with his career and hoping to pursue art, Engonopoulos enrolled in the Athens School of Fine Arts in 1932, which was a vibrant period for the school during which many great Greek artists studied and taught there.

 He also met various prominent artists and painters during that period, including the surrealist poet Andreas Embirikos and painters Yannis Tsarouchis, Giorgio de Chirico, and Yannis Moralis.